ncmsops/dev-manual/gates.md

 - Source code and Dependencies

-### Outputs
+### Output

 - Fail on any unit-test failure

 >100% line, branch and function coverage

->Exception: Where the dependency is the functionality (E.g., code-lines that pushes files to S3 bucket).
+>Exception: Where the dependency is the functionality (Example: code-lines that push files to S3 bucket).
 Reviewed at pull-request

 ## Integration-test

 ### Inputs

-- All service repos
+- All service repositories
 - Tests to prove functionality and catch regressions

-### Outputs
+### Output

 - List of tests executed successfully